Adyghe verbs: Transitivity

 In Circassian the verb being transitive or intransitive is of major importance in accounting for the contrast between the two cases ergative and absolutive.
 The division into transitive and intransitive verbs is an important distinction because each group functions a bit differently in some grammatical aspects of the language.
 Each group for example has its own arrangement of prefixes and conjunctions.
 Circassian is an ergative–absolutive language, which means it is a language in which the subject of intransitive verbs, behave like the object of transitive verbs.
 This is unlike nominative–accusative languages, such as English and most other European languages, where the subject of an intransitive verb (e.g. "She" in the sentence "She walks.") behaves grammatically like the agent of a transitive verb (e.g. "She" in the sentence "She finds it.")

 Intransitive verbs in Circassian are verbs that have a subject in the absolutive case.
-The common definition of an intransitive verb is a verb that does not allow an object, and we see this in Indo-European, Turkic and other languages.
-This is problematic in the Circassian languages, because in Circassian, there is a number of verbs with transitive semantics but morphological features and syntactic behavior according to the intransitive pattern.
-Thus in Circassian, intransitive verbs can either have or not have objects.
+The common definition of an intransitive verb is a verb that does not allow an object, and this is the case in Indo-European, Turkic and other languages.
+This is problematic in the Circassian languages, however, because in Circassian, there is a number of verbs with transitive semantics but morphological features and syntactic behavior according to the intransitive pattern.
+Thus, in Circassian, intransitive verbs can either have or not have objects.

 Examples of intransitive verbs that have no objects: